airbytehq/airbyte/docs/understanding-airbyte/connections/README.md

 ### Custom sync operations

 Further operations can be included in a sync on top of Airbyte basic normalization (or even to replace it completely).
-See operations.md.

-- Customized normalization to better fit the requirements of your own business context.
-- Business transformations from a technical data representation into a more logical and business oriented data structure.
-This can facilitate usage by end-users, non-technical, executives for Business Intelligence dashboard and report.
-- Data Quality, performance optimization, alerting and monitoring etc
-- Integration with other tools from your data stack (orchestration, data visualization, etc)

 See [operations](../operations.md) for more details.